vuejs/rfcs/active-rfcs/0000-sfc-script-refs.md

 ## Don't transform

-If you need to reference ref objects, you can still use Composition API in `<script refs>`.
+If you need to define original ref,  you can still use Composition API in `<script refs>`.

 ```html
 <script lang="ts" refs>